Aetopia/Stonecutter/README.md

 Stonecutter implements this fix as follows:

-- Obtain the full package name of Minecraft or Minecraft Preview.
+- Obtain the full package name of Minecraft.

 - Enable debug mode for the package by calling `IPackageDebugSettings::EnableDebugging`.
 </details>